 - Bonus cash back on Amazon.com purchases for only one quarter

 - Enrollment required quarterly to begin earning 5 percent

 - 5 percent cash back capped at $1,500 in purchases per quarter (then 1 percent)

 Who should apply: Cardholders who love maximizing bonus or rotating categories will love the high rewards potential of the Discover it Cash Back.
-Those looking for a well-rounded cash back credit card will also like it.
+Those looking for a well-rounded cash back credit card that will provide long-term value will also like it.

 Citi Double Cash Card: Best for flat-rate cash back

 Why we picked it: Among Citi credit cards and other flat-rate credit cards, the Citi® Double Cash Card is hard to beat.
 It essentially earns 2 percent cash back on all purchases — 1 percent at the time of purchase and an additional 1 percent when you pay your bill.
 There’s no limit to how much cash back you can earn, and the flat rate makes it easy to earn cash back on all your purchases — including those you make on Amazon.com.

 - Can earn unlimited cash back and has no category restrictions